Fixed: Spotify Web Player Not Working on Chrome/Firefox/Edge

 - Cookies & tracking prevention.

-- Settings > Cookies and site permissions > Manage and delete cookies and site data → allow third-party cookies or add site exceptions for Spotify.
+- Settings > Cookies and site permissions > Manage and delete cookies and site data → add site exceptions for Spotify (or temporarily allow third-party cookies while testing)

 - Tracking prevention: set Balanced while testing.